Nuclear fission: Input

 Among the heavy actinide elements, however, those isotopes that have an odd number of neutrons (such as 235U with 143 neutrons) bind an extra neutron with an additional 1 to 2 MeV of energy over an isotope of the same element with an even number of neutrons (such as 238U with 146 neutrons).
-This extra binding energy is made available as a result of the mechanism of neutron pairing effects.
-This extra energy results from the Pauli exclusion principle allowing an extra neutron to occupy the same nuclear orbital as the last neutron in the nucleus, so that the two form a pair.
+This extra binding energy is made available as a result of the mechanism of neutron pairing effects, which itself is caused by the Pauli exclusion principle, allowing an extra neutron to occupy the same nuclear orbital as the last neutron in the nucleus.
 In such isotopes, therefore, no neutron kinetic energy is needed, for all the necessary energy is supplied by absorption of any neutron, either of the slow or fast variety (the former are used in moderated nuclear reactors, and the latter are used in fast-neutron reactors, and in weapons).

-As noted above, the subgroup of fissionable elements that may be fissioned efficiently with their own fission neutrons (thus potentially causing a nuclear chain reaction in relatively small amounts of the pure material) are termed "fissile".
-Examples of fissile isotopes are uranium-235 and plutonium-239.
+According to Younes and Loveland, "Actinides like ^{235}U that fission easily following the absorption of a thermal (25 meV) neutron are called fissile, whereas those like ^{238}U that do not easily fission when they absorb a thermal neutron are called fissionable."

 Output

+After an incident particle has fused with a parent nucleus, if the excitation energy is sufficient, the nucleus breaks into fragments.
+This is called scission, and occurs at about 10−20 seconds.
+The fragments can emit prompt neutrons at between 10−18 and 10−15 seconds.
+At about 10−11 seconds, the fragments can emit gamma rays.
+At 10−3 seconds β decay, β-delayed neutrons, and gamma rays are emitted from the decay products.